-There are so many weapons in Destiny 2, Exotic or otherwise, that it can be really hard to know which are are best suited for PvE, Crucible, or Gambit.
+There are so many weapons in Destiny 2, Exotic or otherwise, that it can be really hard to know which are best suited for PVE, Crucible, or Gambit.
 You’ve got a bank full of weapons, sure!
 But which ones should you actually use?
 While it’s possible to just hop into Crucible and see what your teammates have, or what the other Guardians are killing you with, that’s not really a fun way to figure out what’s what.
 That’s why we’re here sharing the best Crucible weapons in the current Destiny 2 meta.
 That way you can work out your loadout before diving into the game mode.

-We’ll be listing at least 10 options, while putting a spotlight on five in particular.
 Keep in mind that you may need to do some adjusting depending on which weapons you don’t have and which slot you choose to outfit with an Exotic!

-Our picks are based off a combination of a few different sources.
+Our picks are based on a combination of a few different sources.
 The largest is what the Charlemagne Discord bot, which reports the current Destiny 2 meta, thinks about the state of things.
 Among other things, the bot tracks weapon popularity for each game mode.
 This is super useful to get our baseline information.
 We also use general community consensus from the Destiny subreddit and our own experiences playing Crucible!

-Best Crucible Weapons – Kinetic
+Best Crucible Kinetic Weapons